deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Static Electricity
 ---

 Windows has slowly but surely dried up all of the static addresses used by exploit developers over the years.
-One of the last structures that many people used for kASLR bypasses, was the randomization of the HAL heap.
-The HAL heap used to contain a pointer to the kernel, but no longer does.
+One of the last structures that many people used for kASLR bypasses, was the lack of randomization of the HAL heap.
+The HAL heap used to contain a pointer to the kernel AND be static, but no longer is static.

 Although everything is dynamically based, there is still a structure that remains which is static, `KUSER_SHARED_DATA`.